Economic Activities in Burundi: Primary, Secondary, Tertiary, and Quaternary

 Primary Sector of Burundi

 Burundi’s primary sector, mainly agriculture, thrives due to its favorable climate and abundant natural resources.
-With 81.89% of the land dedicated to agriculture, the country produces a variety of crops like cassava, bananas, and sweet potatoes.
-Despite contributing 39.5% to the GDP, agriculture remains crucial for the economy.
+With a large share of the land dedicated to agriculture, the country produces a variety of crops like cassava, bananas, and sweet potatoes.
+Agriculture remains crucial for the economy, employing approximately 85% of the workforce and contributing around 31.6% to GDP (As of 2024, World Bank).

-The top ten agricultural products include vegetables, beans, maize, and sugarcane, showcasing the sector’s diversity and importance.
+The top agricultural products include cassava, bananas, sweet potatoes, beans, maize, vegetables, and sugarcane, showcasing the sector’s diversity and importance.

 With a diverse geological landscape, the primary sector thrives in Burundi with abundant natural resources such as nickel, uranium, rare earth oxides, and more.
 These resources play a vital role in the economy, especially through mining, agriculture, and hydropower generation.